-• Social/Behavioral Science Gen. Ed. course for A.A. and A.S.
+- Social/Behavioral Science Gen. Ed. course for A.A. and A.S. - Social/Behavioral Science Gen. Ed. course for A.A.S. and A.G.E.

 HIS-131 American History I 3 (3-0) AND

 This course is a survey of American history from pre-history through the Civil War era.
 Topics include the migrations to the Americas, the colonial and revolutionary periods, the development of the Republic, and the Civil War.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in early American history.
 (1997 SU) This course has been approved to satisfy the following requirement(s):